tylerlong/rc-commander/README.md

 # rc-commander

-RingCentral in your terminal
+RingCentral in your terminal.

+This is currently for learning purpose only, there are bugs / issues.

 ## Support features

-This project is new, currently only one feature is supported:
+This project is new, currently only 2 features are supported:

 1. send sms
+1. make telephony calls

 ## Quick start